kizniche/Mycodo/docs/Supported-Inputs.md

 - Description: The pH of the high point calibration solution

 ##### Calibrate High

 - Type: Button
+##### Calibration Export/Import: Export calibration to a series of strings.
+These can later be imported to restore the calibration.
+Watch the Daemon Log for the output.

+##### Export Calibration

+- Type: Button
+##### Calibration String

+- Type: Text
+- Description: The calibration string to import

+##### Import Calibration

+- Type: Button
 ##### The I2C address can be changed.
 Enter a new address in the 0xYY format (e.g. 0x22, 0x50), then press Set I2C Address.
 Remember to deactivate and change the I2C address option after setting the new address.